General Information About the Course#

 Course Structure#

-A course week includes the following elements: a Long Day and a Short Day, both with a lecture and group sessions with the teaching assistants (TAs), with the Short Day concluding with the Weekly Test, which lasts one hour.
-It is important that you participate in all these activities, as your performance will be tested in the written exam.
+A course week includes the following elements: a Long Day and a Short Day, each containing a lecture and an exercise session with the teaching assistants (TAs) present, and the Short Day concluding with the Weekly Test, lasting one hour.
+It is important that you participate in all of these activities, as your performance will be tested in the written exam.
 You should also expect a significant amount of homework.

 Schedule for the two teaching days: